ehaugw/Outward-Crusader/README.md

 * A weapon infusion that adds 5 + 25% of weapon damage as [Holy Damage](https://www.nexusmods.com/outward/mods/221 "Holy Damage") to the affected weapon.
 * Applies 15 seconds of [Impending Doom](https://outward.thunderstore.io/package/ehaugw/Crusader/ "Impending Doom") on a hit.

-**Bone Shivering Weapon** (Duration: 10 seconds)

-* A weapon infusion that adds 5% of weapon damage as both frost and ethereal damage to the affected weapon.
-* Adds 33% Chill buildup.
-* Adds 33% Haunted buildup.
-* Heals for 10% of the damage dealt with the weapon.

 **Impending Doom** (Duration: 15 seconds, ticks once every 1 second)

 * A status effect that deals 1 [Holy Damage](https://www.nexusmods.com/outward/mods/221 "Holy Damage") per second for 15 seconds to the affected creature.